ajboni/drafft-website/README.md

 - Website: [https://drafft.dev](https://drafft.dev)
 - Focus: Game data, quests, items, dialogue, and design workflows
 - Philosophy: Own your data, stay flexible

+## License

+The content of this repository (documentation, website text, and examples) is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

+The Drafft application and related software are licensed separately.

+© 2025 Alexis Boni.